<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 Sharing Netflix passwords

 Why are people canceling Netflix?
 Well, they’re getting stricter.
-While Netflix does allow password sharing, it has a limit on how many people can use the same account at once.
+Netflix password sharing has become a thing on the past, with the Netflix new rules placing a limit on how many people can use the same account at once.
 The standard plan allows for two simultaneous streams, while the premium plan allows for up to four.

 If it becomes obvious that multiple people are using your login from different regions beyond the limitations, the platform will prompt you to make a new account.
 This doesn’t mean you need to rule out Netflix all together, but as long as you don’t share with more people than are able to stream at once, you should be fine.

-How many people can watch HBO Max at once?
+How many people can watch Max at once?

 Amazon Prime Video users